Jon Spencer Blues Explosion: Now I Got Worry (1996–1997)

-In 2010 a new version of this album was released by Shout!
+In 2010, a new version of this album was released by Shout!
 Factory / Shove!
 Records expanded to include b-sides, rare tracks and the previously unreleased "Roosevelt Hotel Blues" featuring Beck and Money Mark.

-In May 1997 Controversial Negro was released.
+In May 1997, Controversial Negro was released.
 This was a promotional only live album issued on vinyl in the US, CD in the UK and it was officially released in Japan on CD with five additional tracks.

-The sleeve for this release is referred to in an article titled "Mo' bitter blues" originally published in May 1997:

-To the casual observer The Jon Spencer Blues Explosion may seem like little more than surly, self-important nihilists with an all-encompassing persecution complex.
-Yet their studious reserve in the face of journalistic interrogation is hardly surprising when you consider that the staunch traditionalists of the American rock media have recently branded them as racists, simply because they've dared to treat the blues as something other than a sacred museum piece.
-A situation soon to be exacerbated by the band's forthcoming promo live album, rather incautiously titled 'Controversial Negro' and garishly illustrated with a day-glo Warhol print of Mick Jagger's iconic countenance.
-Ultimately, Jon Spencer is playing with fire.
-He's gleefully taunting the inverse-racists of so-called liberal America with incendiary images.
-He is, after all, a graduate of semiotics (the brand of linguistics concerned with signs and symbols), so he knows exactly what he's doing.

-Controversial Negro works on two distinct levels: firstly it's a timely reminder to the journalistic 'squares' of far simpler times, when Jagger and his Rolling Stones (now untouchable old-guard stalwarts) were similarly decried for 'bastardizing the blues'; secondly, it's a forceful visual communiqué that The Jon Spencer Blues Explosion staunchly refuse to be intimidated into artistic compromise.

 The title for this album comes from the Public Enemy song "Burn Hollywood Burn" from their 1990 album Fear of a Black Planet.
-Towards the end of the track someone asks Flava Flav the following question: "Now we're considering you for a part in our new production, how do you feel about playing a controversial negro?"
+Towards the end of the track someone asks Flavor Flav the following question: "Now we're considering you for a part in our new production, how do you feel about playing a controversial Negro?".
 The artwork used on the promotional version along with the title Controversial Negro was originally intended for Now I Got Worry.

-In June 1997 they performed at the Tibetan Freedom Concert in New York City and a live version of "Blues X Man" was released on the accompanying triple CD album (which also featured Russell Simins performing with Cibo Matto).
+In June 1997, they performed at the Tibetan Freedom Concert in New York City and a live version of "Blues X Man" was released on the accompanying triple CD album (which also featured Russell Simins performing with Cibo Matto).